weastur/poetry-docker/README.md

 ## Usage

-Image tags are generating from the next template:
+Image tags are generated from the next template:
 `{poetry-version}-python-{official-python-image-tag}`,
-where `{poetry-version}` is numeric version or `latest`.
+where `{poetry-version}` is a numeric version or `latest`.

 For example: